well-made-uk/well-made/content/posts/external-link-icons-in-hugo.md

 series = []
 +++

-I just launched a little update to website that includes a markdown hook, adding an icon to all external links and making them open in a new tab (safely).
+I just launched a little update to my website that includes a markdown hook, adding an icon to all external links and making them open in a new tab (safely).
 I'm sharing the markdown hook here.

 [*/layouts/_default/_markup/render-link.html*](https://github.com/well-made-uk/well-made/tree/master/layouts/_default/_markup)
 ```